cockroachdb/docs/v2.1/export.md

 The `EXPORT` [statement](sql-statements.html) exports tabular data to CSV files.

 {{site.data.alerts.callout_danger}}The <code>EXPORT</code> feature is only available to <a href="https://www.cockroachlabs.com/product/cockroachdb/">enterprise</a> users.
-Also note that this feature in currently under development and is slated for full release in CockroachDB 2.1.
-Hence the feature flags and behavior are subject to change. {{site.data.alerts.end}}
+Also note that this feature is currently under development and is slated for full release in CockroachDB 2.1.
+The feature flags and behavior are subject to change. {{site.data.alerts.end}}

 <div id="toc"></div>